-- with 33 illustrations (2 animated)

 And these are only four of the expressions this multilayered, changing face plays through -- like a Bach cantata, burrowing into deep states of feeling, then emerging into their opposites.

 When I describe the right side of his face as sorrowful and suffering, this is only a way of pointing, using words to direct your attention to an experience.
-An artist I showed this to said that she did not find the right side of the face to be sorrowful but "lively" and "more present."
+My wife, an artist, said that she did not find the right side of the face to be sorrowful but "lively" and "more present."

 I can see that.
 Reading this face is like interpreting, say, the slow movement of Beethoven's Seventh Symphony.
 To Bruno Walter, that movement was a sweet and somber chorale.
 To Karajan, it was a grandest of formal dances.
 To Toscanini, it was the wild, energetic pulse of the universe.
 And so the music of Rembrandt's face may be interpreted -- must be interpreted -- in different ways.

 Let's take a closer look at what I have been calling anger and sorrow in the face.